Net Operating Income (NOI): Definition And Formula

 Net Operating Income = (Gross Operating Income + Other Income) − Operating Expenses

-Below, we’ll walk through all the numbers to include in your formula and how to calculate NOI.
+Below, we’ll walk through which numbers to include in your formula and how to calculate NOI.

-It can get confusing distinguishing between “gross profit” and “net profit,” especially as we break down the formulas below.
+It can get confusing distinguishing between gross income and net income, especially as we break down the formulas below.
 Here are two things to remember:

 Gross Operating Income

 To accurately calculate NOI first, you need to calculate your gross operating income (GOI).

 Gross Operating Income = Potential Rental Income − Vacancy Rates

 It’s easy to fall into the trap of assuming that your gross income is simply what the property is worth.
 Unfortunately, this assumption is wrong.
 Gross operating income also needs to mathematically account for fluctuations in a property’s rental income.

 It sounds tricky but it’s fairly simple to estimate.
 Here’s how to get to your true gross operating income.